-She emphasised the disconnect between Members of parliament and their failure to visit the camps.
+She emphasised a disconnect between Members of parliament and their failure to visit the camps and millions of refugees.
 On the issue of Repatriation, Hon.
 Nuba Jackline pointed out that Chapter 3 of the Peace Agreement (R-ARCSS) was overlooked during the pre-transitional period and continues to be ignored during the transitional period.
 She asked the government representatives: who is responsible for refugees?
 Hon.
 Lily Kiden explained with dismay that parliamentarians are currently not allowed to leave Juba for security reasons and that this is a real problem.
 Also, there are cross-border issues with the UN that mean that parliamentarians can not officially visit refugee camps.
 Other parliamentarians echoed the need for them to press harder in parliament for recesses to be allowed (periods where parliament is not sitting) so that they can return to their constituent areas and engage with those whom they are representing.

 Hon.
 Lily Kiden acknowledged the importance of the Commission for Truth, Reconciliation and Healing in Chapter 5 of R-ARCSS, including looking the need to look into human rights violations on CRSV.
 She emphasised the need for gender representation in the Commission including a representative of CRSV.
 The establishment of the Hybrid Court for South Sudan (HCSS) and access to justice was equally highlighted.